BrandConstantin/Git-Version-Control/README.md

 * Change some file and apply changes: add, commit and push
 > git push origin my-updates

+## Branches
+* Create branch
+  > git branch test1
+* Show all branches
+  > git branch
+* Show all branches inclusive remote
+  > git branch -a
+* Show all branches inclusive flags
+  > git branch -a -v
+* When push the first time
+  > git push origin test1
+* Create branch from other, in this case from master
+  > git branch newbranch master
+* Create branch and switch to
+  > git checkout -b otherbranch
+* Switch between branches
+  > git checkout otherbranch
+* Delete branch
+  > git branch -d newbranch
+* Force delete branch
+  > git branch -D newbranch

+## Pull
+* Get all changes remotely to local
+  > git pull

+## Merge
+* Merge from master to other branch
+    > git merge master newbranch
+* Share your code with others, send from local to remote
+    > git push origin master

 ## Log
 * Show all commits
     > git log (use q to quit)